 Products Moved by Truck

 The breadth of goods traveling on Georgia’s roads illustrates the trucking industry’s significance.
-Steel, pharmaceuticals, beverages, fertilizers, and tobacco move daily on interstates, while local farmers depend on reliable trucking to deliver fresh produce.
-This diversity insulates the industry from downturns in individual sectors, as one segment can offset dips in another.
+Steel, pharmaceuticals, beverages, fertilizers, and tobacco move on daily hauls on interstates, while local farmers need reliable trucking for their produce.
+This diversity puts the industry in good stead during downturns in individual sectors, as dips in one segment occur with gains in the other.

 Highways and Infrastructure